kitlith/powerslaves/README.md

 could test with my own yet-to-arrive powersaves. >\_>
 hedgeberg, for inspiring me to work on this and similar projects.
 (NTRPi)
 Everyone in #Cakey(-ot) on freenode.
-The developers of hidapi, so that I didn't have to work up the relevant code.
+The developers of hidapi, so that I didn't have to create the relevant code.
 Datel, for making a device that was more flexible than they probably intended.